openedx/edx-documentation/en_us/course_authors/source/course_features/index.rst

 .. _Course Features Index:

 ###############################################
-Choosing Enhanced Capabilities For Your Course
+Using Enhanced Capabilities In Your Course
 ###############################################

 Use the topics in this section to learn about options for enhancing your course